Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {% capture differentTerms %}It is possible to confuse the terms _access token_ and _session token_.
 Unlike access tokens, session tokens are short-lived and require a password to refresh, for example, to authenticate by using the {% include qq.html command="login" %} command.
 Access tokens are the focus of this section.{% endcapture %}
 {% include tip.html content=differentTerms %}

-In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo Core REST API without having to complete repetitive login procedures.
+In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo REST API without having to complete repetitive login procedures.

 Access tokens are long-lived.
 They provide an alternative to session-based authentication that the {% include qq.html command="login" %} command and the Qumulo Core Web UI use.
 They also support support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.

 {{site.data.alerts.caution}}
 <ul>
   <li>{{page.varAccessTokenWarning}} {{page.varAccessTokenBestPractices}}</li>
-  <li>Because a token allows indefinite authentication to the associated user's account, we strongly recommend against creating tokens for individual Qumulo Core REST API users.
+  <li>Because a token allows indefinite authentication to the associated user's account, we strongly recommend against creating tokens for individual Qumulo REST API users.
 For more information, see <a href="#best-practices-using-access-tokens">Best Practices for Using Access Tokens</a>.</li>
 </ul>
 {{site.data.alerts.end}}